American Psycho (2000) [Review Re-View]

 When you learn about the forces that led this country into economic disaster, you begin to realize that it all centers on the old Gordon Gekko pronouncement that “greed is good.”
 I’ve never fully understood how capitalism is somehow absolved of any sin or that free markets are the same thing as democracy.
 Somehow the screwy idea that business would behave if nobody were watching became an intractable ideology.
 The Reagan revolution of the 1980s brought with it deregulated markets and lax oversight, which has brought waves of financial scandals that have only led to bigger consequences (Savings and Loan to Enron to the 2008 collapse).
 With the dense derivatives market, the financial industry found new tools to manufacture money at alarming rates.
 Rather than betting on simple stocks, investors could now bet on anything.
 Derivatives helped turn the entire world into one large casino.
 Short-term profits became the total goal and risk became just another four-letter word.
 Just like the insightful 2005 doc Enron: The Smartest Guys in the Room, these events are not stories about math, they’re stories about people.
 You don’t have to know a CDO from a CFO.
 It’s the unchecked hubris of men and women, but mostly men, and the slippery slope of business when the only protectors for the consumer is getting paid by Wall Street profits.

 But all those greedy bankers and CEOs were not alone.
-Days before the several lending firms went bust, their ratings were stick in the AAA to AA range, the same rating as a U.S. bond, meaning non-existent risk.
+Days before the several lending firms went bust, their ratings were stuck in the AAA to AA range, the same rating as a U.S. bond, meaning non-existent risk.
 The ratings industry got used to big paychecks dependent upon the number of high-quality ratings they passed out.
 As one interview puts it, if a New York Times journalist was offered $5000 to write a positive story and zero to pen a negative one, what do you believe the outcome would be?
 Insurance companies, notably AIG, were gambling with all that collateralized debt, betting that it wouldn’t get paid off.
 This allowed companies to sell loans they knew were poor and bet against them.
 The systems of regulation, like the Fed and the SEC, were ridiculously negligent at best and criminally complicit at worst.
 Rather than investigate and prosecute, regulation officers sat on their hands, relying on an ironclad belief that the industry knew best.
 Congress passed a law in 2000 that prohibited government from regulating the derivatives market.
 Then in 2004 the regulatory bodies decided to relax requirements for capital reserves.
 This meant that banks could take on even more borrowed assets, leveraging greater debt (ratios of capital to borrowed capital went from 3:1 to as high as 30:1).
 Both of these regulatory omissions allowed Wall Street to gamble even bigger.
 Don’t forget that many of those high-ranking officials meant to operate as referees had been former employees of large financial firms.
 It all became an incestuous boys club that looked out for its own interests.
 Why haven’t there been any prosecutions even concerning the drugs and hookers?
 It seems that the only people who get prosecuted for their vices are the ones fighting for reform, like former New York governor Eliot Spitzer (he gets his own doc this fall too).
 The collusion among the financial sector, regulators, and legislators is staggering.

 To Ferguson’s credit, he lays out a sober and exacting analysis of the mess.
 This cannot be dismissed as some sort of partisan hatchet job like a Michael Moore production.
 Like it or not, Moore has become a caricature of himself and his dubious sleight-of-hand practices hurt the merits of his message.
 Ferguson, on the other hand, is a reasonable fella who assembles a crack team of experts and officials, the people directly involved with the financial meltdown.
 Several big names like Alan Greenspan and Larry Summers declined to be interviewed, lest they have to atone for their actual culpability (Summers is getting slammed twice this fall, after his irritable appearance in The Social Network as the dean of Harvard).
 Ferguson serves as an intelligent inquisitor, ready and willing to challenge his subjects when they try and hide between weak rationalizations or inaccurate facts.
 Inside Job plays a serious subject fairly seriously.
 There are no easy gags or frivolous attempts at comedic relief, despite some ironic usage of pop songs.
 Ferguson makes use of several unsophisticated charts and graphs to help grasp the explosive rise in profits and debt.
 They aren’t fancy graphics, in fact most are red bar graphs you’d find in a junior high report.
 But Ferguson’s great asset is his collection of key participants.
 Inside Job isn’t much more than a talking heads piece with a smattering of visual aids and narrative elucidation.
 But when your subject is no less than the financial state of the world, you’ll be forgiven for keeping a professorial approach.